Title IX - Sexual Assault and Victim Advocacy

 - Have disclosures of domestic violence, dating violence, stalking, and sexual assault treated seriously

-- Make a decision about whether or not to disclose a crime or violation and participate in the judicial or conduct process and/or criminal justice process free from pressure by the College
+- Make a decision about whether or not to disclose a crime or violation and participate in the judicial or conduct process and/or criminal justice process free from pressure by the university

 - Participate in a process that is fair, impartial, and provides adequate notice and a meaningful opportunity to be heard

-- Be treated with dignity and to receive from the College courteous, fair, and respectful health care and counseling services, where available
+- Be treated with dignity and to receive from the university courteous, fair, and respectful health care and counseling services, where available

 - Be free from any suggestion that the reporting individual (complainant) is at fault when these crimes and violations are committed, or should have acted in a different manner to avoid such crimes or violations

-- Describe the incident to as few College representatives as practicable and not be required to unnecessarily repeat a description of the incident
+- Describe the incident to as few university representatives as practicable and not be required to unnecessarily repeat a description of the incident

-- Be protected from retaliation by the College, any student, the accused and/or the respondent, and/or their friends, family and acquaintances within the jurisdiction of the College
+- Be protected from retaliation by the university, any student, the accused and/or the respondent, and/or their friends, family and acquaintances within the jurisdiction of the university

 - Access to at least one level of appeal of a determination